By Griff Wigley, on November 13th, 2011

 Weil’s introduction:

 In fact I’m asking whether the word blog isn’t outdated.
 A blog can be defined as a next-generation, interactive Web site.
-Maybe we’re just talking about a new kind of social corporate site.
+Maybe we’re just talking about seo in tampa bay and a new kind of social corporate site.
 I asked everyone to be as contrarian as he or she wished in answering the question.
 I received many provocative answers.
 Following are some of the most useful.

 Leaders cannot help but notice the demands for more organizational transparency, authenticity, responsiveness, and engagement from employees, customers, constituents, members, citizens, and the media–all of whom are increasingly adept at using social media technologies.